 Internship Websites: Check on websites with job postings like http://www.echinacities.com/ you really have to do your research and sift through them a lot but I do know a lot of people that have found jobs this way.
 Another surprisingly resourceful website is LinkedIn.
 If you think about it, LinkedIn is the only foreign social networking site that isn't blocked in China so a lot of recruiters use LinkedIn to find potential employees.
 Just vamp up your page to look like a proper CV and start joining groups like Guangzhou Jobs and Internships, etc. If you want you can add me on LinkedIn and just find all the groups that I joined.
 I have received 5 internship/job offers through LinkedIn without even looking, so it's definitely something you should look into.

 AIESEC: Last but not least, as President of AIESEC Georgia Tech, I do a lot more about the specifics of this.
 There are a lot of opportunities in Asia but they do require fluency in more than one language, and prior work experience.
-So if these are two requirements that you fulfill you should definitely check out what we have available right now on https://opportunities.aiesec.org/.
+So if these are two requirements that you fulfill you should definitely check out what we have available right now on the AIESEC Engage page.

-Some other words of advice, this is actually something that my work abroad advisor told me: in China things are not done so far advance in time like they are in the US.
-I remembers I started to look for internships around this time of the year, since I did do my experience after LBAT.
+Some other words of advice, this is actually something that my work abroad advisor told me: in China, things are not done so far in advance in time as they are in the US.
+I remember I started to look for internships around this time of the year since I did do my experience after LBAT.
 But I got my offer from BMW 2 weeks before the LBAT ended.
 So if you get an internship now, awesome; but even while you're in China there is still hope, and sometimes it's preferred since they can just interview you on the phone.
-In your cover letter, definitely mention where and when you will be in China, because like BMW did with me, they might just decide to interview you while you're in the country.
+In your cover letter, definitely mention where and when you will be in China because like BMW did with me, they might just decide to interview you while you're in the country.